-Editor’s note: As the coronavirus pandemic has thrown the world of travel (and the world in general) upside down, travelers have had to adapt to a reality in which things look a whole lot different.
+Editor’s note: The coronavirus pandemic has thrown the world of travel (and the world in general) upside down, and travelers have had to adapt to a reality in which things look a whole lot different.
 At the same time, there’s an increased focus on longtime racial inequalities in the U.S. and in the travel industry.
-In our new interview series, “The View from Here,” we’re bringing you diverse perspectives on what it means to be a traveler now from some of our favorite bloggers and influencers.
+In our new interview series, “The View from Here,” we’re bringing you diverse perspectives on what it means to be a traveler now (and as we emerge from the pandemic) from some of our favorite bloggers and influencers.

 HI USA: To start off, how would you describe your work for any of our readers who might not be familiar with it?